STM Sprung Floors

 Correct shock absorption reduces fatigue and significantly reduces the potential for shin splints and other common injuries.
 It reduces the strain that comes with turning and pivoting movements, and, with the correct top layer, increases foot stability & reduces rolling.

-STM Studio Supplies has been developing, testing and gathering feedback from all sources to be able to present the most cost-effective sprung flooring system in Australia.
+STM Studio Supplies has been developing, testing and gathering feedback from all sources to be able to provide your and your dancers one of the safest sprung flooring systems in Australia.

 We start with a layer of builders plastic as a moisture barrier